 When this scandal with drugs burst, I told the friends that it is necessary to award Lance as the winner of a cancer, and if drugs helped him with it, to allow narcotics as medicine even to athletes and to make corresponding changes to the rules of competitions.

 I am ready to participate as the attorney of health in the rehabilitation of your name.

 I have other projects, directed toward the physical and mental sanitation of nations, and I will be glad if we do it together.

-This message was contributed by Sergei Komkov-Epshtein on Feb 3rd, 2013.
+This one comes from Sergei Komkov-Epshtein on Feb 3rd, 2013.

 Just want to say "Thank you" for the many years you inspired me!!!

 You made me a better person and definitely a better rider.

 This one comes from George Hobson on Feb 3rd, 2013.

 Julian Barnes wrote on his latest work; "...
 History is that certainty produced at the point where the imperfections of memory meet the inadequacies of documentation..."

 So who are we to judge?
 He does not owe any apology to any of us or 'the media' for sure.
 To whom?
 It is not of my business.
 That is his own private judgment.
 He played by the rules.
 All of the Teams at that time were playing by the same rules.
 All of them are AMAZING athletes by the way.
 The fact is he won.
 And he won on Cancer.
 Lance made or makes a true effort on cancer fight.
 That is also a fact.
 This is the history as we should write it.